 What Causes Mustard Algae in the First Place?

-- Lots of warm, sunny days
+- Warm, sunny days

 - Pool water that’s out of balance

-- Forgetting about circulation
+- Not enough circulation

 How Do I Know If It’s Really Mustard Algae?